Wix Ate My Blog...

 Write that amazing adult novel that's going to have everyone crying until their eyeballs pop!

 Write that historical romance even if you think it's all been done.
 They've not seen you yet!

 And this one is a personal one, because anxiety must be squished like a foot on a Lego block - Write that MG or YA story that'll hopefully make kids scream with laughter or cry with understanding, even if you think you're not funny or clever enough to make it work.

 You never know, one day after decades (literally decades, I'm getting on a bit now) of feeling average, you might just win a competition.

 So, that's my mush quota sorted for the next year!

 In ongoing WIP news, where one project stalls another flourishes.
-Okay, technically two projects have stalled, one possibly forever, but I at least feel like my MG WIP is definitely striding onwards (sometimes even without me realising).
+I at least feel like my YA fantasy WIP is definitely striding onwards (sometimes even without me realising).

 Alas, with university deadlines looming, I shall leave in peace those of you that are strange enough to have read this far! x